Load and Run MATLAB

 If you are a student or staff member at KTH and you see these credential requests, that means PDC support did not receive your request for MATLAB access.

-PDC users also have the option to go through ThinLinc and open MATLAB from the On-Demand Applications menu, but this is not recommended as only 30 users are allowed to interface with Dardel via ThinLinc at any one time.
+PDC users may also go through ThinLinc and open MATLAB from the On-Demand Applications menu, but this is not recommended.
+Only 30 users are allowed to interface with Dardel via ThinLinc at any one time, and queue times are very long.

 Start the MATLAB GUI